 29.1 Employees who retire from the City may continue their health insurance coverage by enrolling in the retiree Health Plan that corresponds to the active plan they are enrolled in at the time of retirement.
 Employees who retire from the City must pay appropriate premiums to the City or its designated administrator in advance of such coverage on a monthly basis.
 The employee and the spouse or domestic partner must be enrolled under the respective Health Insurance Program at the time of retirement in order to qualify for the conversion privilege.
-Participants and their spouse or domestic partner supplement and/or Medicare Advantage for enrollees.
+Participants and their spouse or domestic partner are required to enroll in Medicare when eligible and plans will become Medicare supplement and/or Medicare Advantage for enrollees.